-- Rurality total population by county to identify the 10 counties with the lowest total population - Racial total non-white population by county to identify the 10 counties with the highest non-white population - Economic total population living in poverty by county to identify the 10 counties that are most financially constrained
+- Rurality total population by county to identify the five counties in the ACNW service area with the lowest total population - Racial total non-white population by county to identify the five counties in the ACNW service area with the highest non-white population - Economic total population living in poverty by county to identify the five counties in the ACNW service area that are most financially constrained

 Each priority need included in this report has a Health Disparities section.
-The section examines a key metric or indicator for each of the 10 counties identified by the above data sets against the state level.
-The team identified disparities in measures where five or more counties performed below the state average.
+The section examines a key metric or indicator for each of the five counties identified by the above data points against their respective state's level.
+The team identified disparities in measures where three or more counties performed below their state average.